delta6626/365-days-of-code/README.md

 - Day 51 ✅: Made landing page mobile responsive
 - Day 52 ✅: Responsive footer, Favicon and Logo, UI tweaks
 - Day 53 ✅: Redesigned the table view to make it cleaner
+- Day 54 ✅: Refactored core components to adopt the new table layout + minor fixes

 ---